nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 Defaulted container "busybox" out of: busybox, vault-agent, vault-agent-init (init) /
 ```
-So thanks to the injector, an init container `vault-agent-init` was created to authenticated with vault and retrieve the vault token, then the container `vault-agen` is started with the token from the init container, and it renders the secret file, then the main container `busybox` is started.
+So thanks to the injector, an init container `vault-agent-init` was created to authenticate with Vault and retrieve the *vault token*, then the container `vault-agent` is started with the token from the init container, and it renders the secret file, then the main container `busybox` is started.

 You can check the content of the rendered file, and voila!
 ```bash
 / cat /vault/secrets/devops_token
 token value stored on path secret/devops is pat/
 ```
+if you go back to [5-a](#5-a-prep-vault), you can confirm the secret for `secret/devops` is indeed `token=pat`

 # 6- Troubleshoot
 Because sometimes there is a gap between my working lab and the blog (typo, new versions, etc), it's always good to have some tools to help with trouble shooting.